 Hand therapy practitioners focus their attention on this one area of the body.
 As such, they have an enviable level of knowledge that’s hard to find elsewhere.

-They can accurately diagnosis an injury or condition, and treat with injury specific rehabilitation and exercises.
+They can accurately diagnose an injury or condition and treat it with injury-specific rehabilitation and exercises.

 Accreditation is a Must

 Accredited Hand Therapists are full members of the Australian Hand Therapy Association (AHTA).